katiz1/katiz1.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Katiz"
+title: "Hello there, I'm Katiz!"
 author_profile: true
 redirect_from:
   - /about/